carsontang/carsontang.github.io/quotes.md

 I have been consistently surprised by how impactful notes can be...I found the most impact from writing position notes that challenge how people think or touch on an unnamed feeling.

 *Unknown*

+---

+Now I was going to bring back all such things into my life and become again that most limited of all specialists, the "well-rounded man."
+This isn’t just an epigram—life is much more successfully looked at from a single window, after all.

+*Excerpt From The Great Gatsby, Francis Scott Key Fitzgerald*